A Framework To Scale Your Software And Lower Maintenance Costs

 We worked towards migration with a more advanced technology stack by creating RDS (Relational database service) with the latest MySQL version.
 This move improved the performance of the application and we were able to create a virtual environment that allowed us to load the software and the services the application required.

 Codebase and database were stored separately which improved the performance of the client’s application.
-EC2 and RDS instances are created separately to help the storage at different levels.
+Using aws services, EC2 and RDS instances are created separately to help the storage at different levels.
 We also configured EC2 instances with Linux, PHP and packages which are requisite for the web application.
 This gave us the complete access to configure technology, packages and operating system and allowed us to make the necessary changes.

 #3: Application facing downtime due to influx of higher traffic